cahirwpz/demoscene/README.md

 ## How to run and debug effects?

-This tutorial works on *Debian 12* or *Ubuntu 24.04* Linux on *x86-64* architecture.
+This tutorial works on *Debian 12* or *Ubuntu 24.04* Linux for *x86-64* architecture.
 It's not impossible to reproduce all steps also on *aarch64* architecture and *macOS*, but it will be likely an order of magnitude more difficult.
-I have not tried to reproduce it on *Windows* using *Cygwin* and I leave this exercise for tough people with endless patience -- good luck!
+I have not tried to reproduce it on *Windows* using *Cygwin* and I leave this exercise for tough people with endless patience – good luck!

 I assume you've got some former experience with Unix-like command line.

 **IMPORTANT!** Each time I push a commit to the repository a preconfigured virtual machine is started and builds libraries and effects.
 The repository contents is guaranteed to successfully build in well defined environment that is provided by VM image prepared with [Docker](https://www.docker.com/)!

 The current build status of the repository is
 ![Build status](https://github.com/cahirwpz/demoscene/actions/workflows/default.yml/badge.svg).
-If you have problems with your local build environment **it's yours responsibility** to fix it.
+If you have problems with your local build environment **it's yours responsibility** to fix it!

 ## Setting up build environment